 Super Boomerang Airplane.
 How to Make Metal Hanger Crossbow Homemade Weapon.
 How To Make a Mini Crossbow (Tutorial) The Ultimate Paper Airplane Glider In Action (+ tutorial) - My Best Ever Paper Plane.
 35 Science Experiments That Are Basically Magic.
 Project-Based Engineering for Kids.
-Fun, original, and exciting collection of project-based engineering lessons for kids.
+Original, reliable, and fun collection of project-based engineering lessons for kids (and everyone!)

 This is a great and easy DIY project that's perfect for competitive kids.
 All you'll need to get started is: Cardboard Straws Scotch tape Marker Paper plates Scissors BBQ skewers (any straight stick would work) The paper plate will act as the body of the racer.
-You will need to fold it into a triangle and then use the straws as axles for the wheels a little later.
-Make sure to tape down the plate in the middle and front so it doesn't unfold.
 14 Catapults for Kids to Create and Experiment With.
 There’s just something fulfilling in sending an object hurtling through the air, don’t you agree?

 Well, even if you don’t, something tells me some of the kiddos you know would agree with me.
 Why not channel that interest into these amazing catapults for kids!?
 In addition to being an exciting experience, catapults lead to so much thinking and learning!
 Fine motor skills, science, and math are just a few subjects that catapults help children learn about.
 Have you and your kiddos ever made one, or played with one?
 The Educators’ Spin On It created a trebuchet (a type of catapult) using a tinker box kit.
 Therapy Fun Zone used clothespin catapults during a learning game.
 We used a catapult to create art over the summer.